ellenhein52/CourseraDataScienceHW/ProgrammingAssignment3/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 > '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 >
-> timeBodyAcc-XYZ
+> tBodyAcc-XYZ

-> timeGravityAcc-XYZ
+> tGravityAcc-XYZ

 > tBodyAccJerk-XYZ

 > tBodyGyro-XYZ

-> timeBodyGyroJerk-XYZ
+> tBodyGyroJerk-XYZ

-> timeBodyAccMag
+> tBodyAccMag

-> timeGravityAccMag
+> tGravityAccMag

-> timeBodyAccJerkMag
+> tBodyAccJerkMag

-> timeBodyGyroMag
+> tBodyGyroMag

-> timeBodyGyroJerkMag
+> tBodyGyroJerkMag

-> fourierTransformBodyAcc-XYZ
+> fBodyAcc-XYZ

-> fourierTransformBodyAccJerk-XYZ
+> fBodyAccJerk-XYZ

-> fourierTransformBodyGyro-XYZ
+> fBodyGyro-XYZ

-> fourierTransformBodyAccMag
+> fBodyAccMag

-> fourierTransformBodyAccJerkMag
+> fBodyAccJerkMag

-> fourierTransformBodyGyroMag
+> fBodyGyroMag

-> fourierTransformBodyGyroJerkMag
+> fBodyGyroJerkMag
 >
 > The set of variables that were estimated from these signals are:
 >